Independent African news, markets, culture and politics.

 Eight rugby nations announce international bans for players in rebel R360 series

-Eight of the world’s most powerful rugby nations have announced their intention to impose international bans on players who join the new breakaway R360 rugby league.
-England, Ireland, Scotland, Italy, France, South Africa, New Zealand, and Australia issued a joint letter urging men’s and women’s players to exercise caution before accepting offers from the R360 organization.
+Eight of the world’s most powerful rugby nations—England, Ireland, Scotland, Italy, France, South Africa, New Zealand and Australia—have announced plans to impose international bans on any players who join the new breakaway R360 rugby league.
+In a joint letter, the national unions urged both men’s and women’s players to exercise caution before accepting offers from the R360 organization.

-The joint letter from the national rugby unions cautioned players and support staff to be extremely cautious when considering joining the proposed R360 competition.
-The letter emphasized that while new investment and innovation in rugby are welcome, any new competition must strengthen the sport as a whole, rather than fragment or weaken it.
-The signatories accused the new series of being designed to generate profit, without providing guarantees over players’ welfare or coexistence with international and domestic rugby calendars.
+The joint letter cautioned players and support staff to be extremely careful when considering the proposed R360 competition.
+While the unions welcome new investment and innovation in rugby, they stress that any new competition must strengthen the sport as a whole rather than fragment or weaken it.
+The signatories accused the series of being designed primarily for profit, without guarantees for player welfare or compatibility with international and domestic rugby calendars.
+They emphasized that international rugby and its major competitions remain the financial and cultural engine that sustains every level of the game, from grassroots participation to elite performance, and warned that undermining this ecosystem could be enormously harmful to the sport’s health.

 Scroll to Top